 RQ2: By how much does the dependency reducer (DR) decrease the number of dependencies within the circuit, improving the fidelity of running the circuit on noisy QPUs?
-For this experiment, we evaluate DR with a maximum of three virtual gates on several benchmarks with different circuit sizes on IBM Kolkata.
+For this experiment, we evaluate DR with a maximum of three virtual gates on differently sized benchmarks on IBM Kolkata.

-Impact on Qubit Dependencies and Circuit Depth.
-Fig. 12 (a) shows the effect of DR on the number of qubit dependencies in the logical circuit, compared to the baseline of the circuit without DR. On average, the number of qubit dependencies decreases by 58%.
+Impact on qubit dependencies and circuit depth.
+Fig. 14 (a) shows the effect of DR on the number of qubit dependencies in the logical circuit, compared to the baseline of the circuit without DR. On average, the number of qubit dependencies decreases by 58%.
 This shows that the DR can effectively resolve the dependencies between qubits, reducing noise propagation through the circuit.
-As Fig. 12 (b) shows, the depth of the circuits transpiled for IBM Kolkata decreases significantly by 64% on average.
+As Fig. 14 (b) shows, the depth of the circuits transpiled for IBM Kolkata decreases significantly by 64% on average.
 This is due to the transpiler having fewer constraints on circuit mapping and routing after applying DR, resulting in a transpiled circuit with less depth.

-Impact on Fidelity.
-We analyze the fidelity of our baseline and compared it to the DR in Fig. 13, utilizing only one virtual gate.
+Impact on fidelity.
+We analyze the fidelity of our baseline and compared it to the DR in Fig. 15, utilizing only one virtual gate.
 Our results indicate an average increase in fidelity of 36% and up to 5.2×.
 However, the noisy mid-circuit measurements needed for gate virtualization could limit the improvement in fidelity.
-These measurements typically induce significant noise, which affects the overall fidelity of virtual circuit execution [73, 89].
+These measurements typically induce significant noise, which affects the overall fidelity of virtual circuit execution [79, 95].